Self-employed person consulting his accountant online in Quebec

 • Tax complexity: Multiple sources of income, subcontractors, inventory, investments, rental income, etc.

-• Organizing your documents: If your receipts and invoices are properly filed, the accountant can work more efficiently (and at a lower cost).
+• Organization of your documents: If your receipts and invoices are properly filed, the accountant works faster (and costs less).

-• Type of accountant: Bookkeeper (less expensive), accounting technician, or CPA (more expensive but with greater expertise).
+• Type of accountant: Accounting clerk (cheaper), accounting technician, or CPA (more expensive but more expertise).

-• Region: Rates are generally higher in Montreal and Quebec City than in other parts of the province.
+• Region: Rates are generally higher in Montreal and Quebec City than in the regions.

-Find the perfect accountant for your self-employed business
+Find the ideal accountant for your self-employed activity

 Find my accountant

 Not all accountants are created equal.
-Here are the key criteria for choosing a specialized accountant who truly understands the needs of self-employed individuals:
+Here are the key criteria for choosing a specialized accountant who truly understands the needs of self-employed workers:

-Choose an accountant who regularly works with freelancers, consultants, and self-employed individuals.
-They will be familiar with the specific deductions, pitfalls to avoid, and tailored tax optimization strategies.
+Choose an accountant who regularly works with freelancers, consultants and self-employed workers.
+He will know the specific deductions, the pitfalls to avoid and the appropriate tax optimization strategies.

 Questions to ask:

-• How many self-employed individuals are among your clients?
+• How many self-employed workers are in your clientele?

-• Respond promptly to emails and calls (ideally within 24–48 hours)
+• Responds quickly to emails/calls (ideally within 24-48 hours)

-• Offers virtual meetings (Zoom, Teams) for greater flexibility
+• Offers virtual meetings (Zoom, Teams) for more flexibility

 A good modern accountant uses tools that make your life easier: